-where, cp(m) is the set of messages from connections going out through the same switch port as message m.
-Cs_m is the time to transmit a message m, including the inter-frame delay.
-Is_m is defined by the sum of the maximum blocking time a message may experience, including the blocking by messages of equal priority and the interference from higher priority messages:
+where, cp(m) is the set of messages from connections going out through the same switch port as message m. $Cs_m$ is the time to transmit a message m, including the inter-frame delay. $Is_m$ will be the sum of the maximum blocking time a message may experience, including the blocking by messages of equal priority, and the interference from higher priority messages:

-$$Is{m} = Dsl \times (1 + neq(m)) + \sum{j \in hp(m)} \left\lceil \frac{I{m}}{T{j}} \right\rceil \times Dsl$$ (8)
+$$Is{m} = Dsl \times (1 + neq(m)) + \sum{j = hp(m)} \left\lceil \frac{I{m}}{T{j}} \right\rceil \times Dsl$$ (7)

-In (8), neq(m) is the number of messages with priority equal to m, and Dsl includes the latency introduced by the switch to classify and relay the frame to an output port.
-More sophisticated formulations have been tackled previously which may be considered into this analysis [2, 3].
-The formulations we used are just for the sake of simplicity.
+This formulation considers a first-come-first-served policy between messages of equal priority, to account with the possible aggregation of priorities due to the reduced number of priorities supported in standard implementations.
+In (7), neq(m) is the number of messages with priority equal to m, and Dsl includes the latency introduced by the switch to classify and relay the frame to an output port.
+More sophisticated formulations have been tackled previously, which could be considered into this analysis [2, 3].
+The formulations used here are for the sake of simplicity.

-4. Numerical Example
+5. Numerical example

-For the purpose of instantiating the formulation presented, a scenario with eight end-to-end transactions, depicted in Figure 3, was setup.
+For the purpose of instantiating the formulation presented, a scenario with eight end-to-end transactions in a 100Mbps Ethernet network was setup (Figure 3).